Contents

 Today, the market is divided into different sections, where you can find everything from antique furniture and vintage clothing to fresh produce and handmade gifts.

-The market is reputed to be the world’s most famous and largest antique market, boasting over 1,000 stalls that line the streets.
+The market is widely regarded as the world’s most famous and largest antique market, with over 1,000 stalls lining the streets.

-Whether this is true or not, we don’t know, but we do know there are a ton of stalls.
+Whether this is true or not, we don’t know, but we do know there are many stalls.

 There are over 800 metres of stalls along Portobello Road, from Chepstow Villas to Cambridge Gardens, and then over 200 metres of more stalls along Portobello Green.